gtk-rs/gtk4-rs/book/src/css.md

 In the previous examples a widget always corresponded to a single CSS node.
 This is not always the case.
-For example, [`gtk::ComboBoxText`](../docs/gtk4/struct.ComboBoxText.html) has multiple CSS nodes.
+For example, [`gtk::MenuButton`](../docs/gtk4/struct.MenuButton.html) has multiple CSS nodes.
-Let us see how it works.
+Let us see how that works.

-First, we create a `ComboBoxText`, populate it with the entries "Factory", "Home" and "Subway" and choose "Factory" as the default entry.
+First, we create a single `MenuButton`.

 <span class="filename">Filename: listings/css/8/window/window.ui</span>